 - If you get stuck on a question take a quick guess, mark it and return back later if you have time.

 - Also, it’s a good idea to bring the codes of the institutions you want to send scores to.

 Test Day Experience:

 - My test was at 9:00 am and I was at the test center at 7:50 am

 - We filled a form and consented on never disclosing the contents to anyone and they briefed about the test.

-- After that the test started around 8:50 am.
-They provide noise cancelling head phones which I used for verbal sections even when there was no noise.
+- After that, the test started around 8:50 am.
+They provide noise-canceling headphones which I used for verbal sections even when there was no noise.

 - I had three verbal sections and 2 quant sections.